Southbank (West) - South Wharf

 The educational profile of Southbank (West) - South Wharf exceeds national averages, with above-average qualification levels and academic performance metrics

-Southbank (West) - South Wharf has a higher educational attainment than national and state averages.
-64.5% of residents aged 15 and above have university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
-Bachelor degrees are the most common at 38.0%, followed by postgraduate qualifications at 22.6%.
-Vocational pathways account for 18.4% of qualifications among those aged 15 and above, with advanced diplomas at 10.3% and certificates at 8.1%.
+Southbank (West) - South Wharf residents aged 15+ have higher educational attainment than national and state averages.
+64.5% hold university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
+Bachelor degrees are most common at 38.0%, followed by postgraduate qualifications (22.6%) and graduate diplomas (3.9%).
+Vocational pathways account for 18.4%, including advanced diplomas (10.3%) and certificates (8.1%).

 Educational participation is high, with 27.9% of residents currently enrolled in formal education.
 This includes 13.2% in tertiary education, 3.3% in primary education, and 1.6% pursuing secondary education.
-Schools may be located outside the immediate area, requiring families to access them in neighboring regions.
+Schools are located outside the immediate catchment boundaries, requiring families to access them in neighboring areas.

 Frequently Asked Questions - Education